sai112230h/CODSOFT/README.md

-# CODSOFT
   # CODSOFT - Task 1: To-Do List Application
  NAME-R.SAI PRANEETH
  The goal is to build a **To-Do List application** using Python
 ## Project Description